-Social consumption has declined because consumption is increasingly solitary.
+Social consumption has declined because consumption is becoming increasingly solitary.
 Put another way, people are spending more time consuming alone.
 This has consequences for mental well-being, social well-being and environmental well-being.

 With the advent of cheaper electronic goods like televisions, stereos, personal computers, tablets and smartphones people isolate themselves much more than in the past.
-Our ever-present new technologies lure us toward passive entertainment and superficial connections, at the same time they make avoiding the task of human interaction easy.
-Prior to the advent of this type of secluded consumption people would socialise more, both in the home setting and out in the community.
+Our ever-present new technologies lure us toward passive entertainment and superficial connections.
+At the same time, they make avoiding the task of human interaction easy.
+Prior to the advent of this type of secluded consumption, people would socialise more, both in the home setting and out in the community.

 Taking this approach more broadly, if you go to a movie, a restaurant, a bridge club, a sporting event, a dance class, the theatre, and so on, you are sharing your footprint with many others.
 When people congregate they consolidate their energy use.

 Social consumption not only helps you save energy, but it can also increase your happiness.
 Studies show that people have more positive emotion when they are actively engaged in social, cultural and creative experiences.
 Much more so than if they are passively consuming mindless entertainment on their own.
 In-person interaction is not always easy.
 However, going to a good party, or even just having a good conversation, can be much more enjoyable than being alone.
 One of the reasons for this is that you have to put some effort into it.